netcan/AnimalChess/README.md

 ## Animal Chess
-Animal Fight Chess Game（斗兽棋） written in rust.
+Animal Fight Chess Game（斗兽棋） written in rust, using Alpha-Beta-Pruning algorithm, and implement AlphaZero algorithm for training.

 ![assets/animal_chess.png](assets/animal_chess.png)

 ## How To Play